Last Updated On:

 The final step for your content marketing strategy to be effective is to set up an editorial calendar.
 This will help you to keep track of your publishing schedule and map out the overall goals of your content marketing strategy.

 Tools like Trello and Evernote can help you create an editorial calendar with ease.
+Setting up a calendar can ease your tasks and boost productivity.

 Content marketing isn’t just for big businesses.
 Small businesses can boost awareness, visibility, and engagement by marketing their content as well.